Is your corporate real estate (CRE) data ready to inform the future?

 - Plan data, which is often the least automated?

-3. Is your data consistent?
+3. Is your data consistent and accessible across your organization?

 As it moves across a network, the data you see should be the same data that other decision-makers see, too.
 If you’re making decisions about energy-efficiency initiatives, then the energy cost information you view should align with the energy cost information the accounting team sees.
 This way, everyone works with the same information.